NSLS-II-BMM/BeamlineManual/docs/intro.rst

 BMM's `Bluesky <https://blueskyproject.io/>`__ profile was mostly written by Bruce.
 But this would not have happened without the help of several members of NSLS-II's DSSI program.
-In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Rakitin, Dmitri Gavrilov, Stuart Campbell, Abby Giles, Garrett Bishof, Nate Maytan, Matt Snyder, and Ryan Jaskiel.
-And I need to thank every BMM user
-|nd| being a BMM user and being a beta tester for the beamline
-software are the same thing!
+In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Jakub Wlodek, Max Rakitin, Dmitri Gavrilov, Stuart Campbell, Abby Giles, Garrett Bishof, Nate Maytan, Matt Snyder, and Ryan Jaskiel.
+And I need to thank every BMM user |nd| being a BMM user and being a beta tester for the beamline software are the same thing!

 BMM makes use of `lots of great python tools
 <https://speakerdeck.com/jakevdp/the-unexpected-effectiveness-of-python-in-science?slide=52>`__.